 All of this reflection on gender has roots that run deep into the very origins of Christianity.
 The oldest Christian baptismal creed includes it.
 That creed, embedded in Paul’s Letter to the Galatians, went like this: “You are all children (literally: sons) of God in Christ….
 There is no longer Jew or Greek, no longer slave or free, no longer male and female….”
 (Galatians 3:26-28).
 Baptism erased the significance of race, class, and gender.
 This is what it originally meant to be transformed by baptism into a child of God.
 No longer “male and female” referred directly to Genesis 1:27 and implied that the newly baptized had returned to that primordial perfection in which male and female reside in a single whole.

 In 2 Corinthians, chapter 3, Paul waxes eloquent about the transformation that occurs in Christ.
 His inspiration is that story about Moses on Sinai, when he encountered God and came away glowing so brightly that he had to put on a veil so people would not be blinded by the light coming from his face.
 This was when Moses received the Law from God—and Paul is using the story to defend himself against other Christians who have used the Law to criticize him for trying to create a more diverse community, even though it meant breaking the Law.
 Paul was Jewish (as were most Christians then), so he speaks of the Jewish Law.
-But he’s really talking about any law, any rule, any idea or standard calcified by time and carved into a weapon to use against one’s enemies.
+But he’s really talking about any law, rule, idea or standard that we might use to deny new truths revealed through human experience.
 Anyhow, he uses the Moses story in an odd, but clever way (and sort of snarky).
 He says, when Moses received scripture, he had to wear a veil to cover his face—and that veil still hangs!—over the minds of people whenever they try to read scripture (2 Cor 3:15).
-Reading the Bible can harden your mind.
+Reading the Bible can lower a veil over your mind.
 Sad but true, Paul, sad but true.
-But Christ can remove the veil, he says:
+But the Spirit can remove the veil, he says:

 When a person turns to the Lord, the veil is removed.
 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And we all, with unveiled face, seeing in the mirror the glory of the Lord staring back at us, are being changed into His image from one degree of glory to another.
 For this comes from the Lord, who is the Spirit.